The 10 best Amiibo of all time, ranked

 Best of the best.

-Amiibo are great little collectibles that fans can gather and display to show off their Nintendo pride.
+Amiibo are little collectibles that fans can gather and display to show off their Nintendo pride.
 Amiibo are generally inexpensive and are high quality, making them desirable for fans.
-Since the first launch in 2014 with the Super Smash Bros. line, Amiibo has amassed a large variety of different types of figures.
-Some Amiibo are simple and basic, while others are elaborate.
-It’s hard to differentiate what is a good or bad Amiibo, but there are 10 Amiibo that rise above the rest and are some of the best Nintendo toys you can get.
+Since the first launch in 2014 with the Super Smash Bros. line, Amiibo has amassed various figures; some are simple and basic, while others are elaborate.
+It’s hard to differentiate what is a good or bad Amiibo, but there are 10 Amiibo that rise above the rest and are some of the best Nintendo toys.

 Related: All Amiibo rewards in Splatoon 3 – All compatible Amiibo

-Some of the coolest Amiibo are ones with a fascinating gimmick, like the Yarn Yoshi Amiibo released for Woolly World.
-Some of the best Amiibo are great execution of a standard Amiibo.
-For example, the Wolf Link Amiibo is a standard figure made excellent by its size and the amount of detail laced all over it.
+The coolest Amiibo are those with fascinating gimmicks, like the Yarn Yoshi Amiibo released for Woolly World.
+Some of the best Amiibo are great execution of a standard Amiibo; for example, the Wolf Link Amiibo is a classic figure made excellent by its size and the amount of detail laced all over it.
 It doesn’t have a unique gimmick but looks high-quality and pops out.
 Some Amiibo are hard to come by, yet if you are going to go out of your way to get any Amiibo, we suggest you get any of the ten we list below.

 Capcom partnered with Nintendo to release some Amiibo based on the Monster Hunter franchise.
-The Amiibo based on the creatures from Monster Hunter are very detailed and stands out from the typical Nintendo toy.
+The Amiibo, based on the creatures from Monster Hunter, are detailed and stands out from the typical Nintendo toy.
 However, for our money, the best Monster Hunter Amiibo is Ena.
 The Ena Amiibo is a plain figure, with Ena simply standing while holding an egg.
 Ena’s design is one of the best non-monster designs in Monster Hunter Stories, and her Amiibo looks polished and good.

 Nintendo has released several Amiibo based on Link’s variety of appearances in the Legend of Zelda series.
 There’s a Toon Link Amiibo based on his design in Wind Waker and a Majora’s Mask Amiibo based on the game of the same name.
 The Link Awakening remake-inspired Amiibo features a more metallic design.
 The skin of the Amiibo is shiny and polished; it looks more like a mechanical toy than a statue.
 It’s one of Link’s most unique Amiibo fans can get.